Jenny-Ham5teak/Jenny-Ham5teak.github.io/README.md

 Ham5teak is full fledged 1.15.2 Minecraft network based in Singapore and in Australia.
 We have many different gamemodes on our network such as Survival, Skyblocks, Factions, Prison, Minigames, Semi Vanilla Survival and Creative with custom plugins built-in.
 Our network also contains custom structures such as beautiful Spawns and PvP arenas, all constructed by our builders team.
 Minigames and events are also frequently hosted by our friendly and dedicated Staff team.

 ## Gamemodes
-We have 8 different gamemodes to meet each player's needs:
+We have 7 different gamemodes (expandable in the future) to meet each player's needs:

 ### Survival
 The survival game experience is complete and fun: we have many systems such as jobs, AEs, mcMMO, custom worlds, and much more.
 We also have protections against griefing and basically that's what makes Survival a nice gamemode to start with.